 Most folks don’t need much of an excuse to take a vacation.
 But while most people travel to unwind or escape colder weather, there is another incentive that has Americans packing their bags: dental tourism.
 Yes, people are leaving the country just to have work done on their teeth.

-The dental vacation trend
+The dental tourism trend explained

-Is dental care worth the trip?
+Is dental tourism worth it?